 The basic design is unlikely to change much: flat edges, Touch ID integrated into the power button, USB-C. New colors are probable.
 The thinner OLED panel could allow for a slightly slimmer casing.

-An exciting new feature: The iPad mini 8 is expected to be water-resistant for the first time – a first for an iPad.
+An exciting new feature: The iPad mini 8 is set to be water-resistant for the first time – a first for an iPad.
 Details regarding the IP rating are not yet known.
+This is made possible by a new speaker system with vibration technology that eliminates traditional speaker openings, thus reducing the surface area of the casing susceptible to water and dust.

 Apple Pencil and camera